Hillary Clinton 2008 presidential campaign: Sarah Palin comparison

 Following the nomination of Sarah Palin for the vice presidency at the Republican National Convention, Palin and Clinton were compared and contrasted with one another in the media, due to their status as women running in the 2008 presidential election.
 A New York Times article stated, "Mrs. Clinton and Ms. Palin have little in common beyond their breakout performances at the conventions and the soap opera aspects of their family lives.
 Mrs. Clinton always faces high expectations; Mrs. Palin faced low expectations this week, and benefited from them.
 Mrs. Clinton can seem harsh when she goes on the attack; Mrs. Palin has shown a knack for attacking without seeming nasty.
 Mrs. Clinton has a lot of experience; Ms. Palin, not so much.
 Mrs. Clinton is pantsuits; Mrs. Palin is skirts."
 Guy Cecil, the former political director of Mrs. Clinton's campaign, said it was "insulting" for Republicans to compare Palin to Clinton.
 A Saturday Night Live skit, "A Nonpartisan Message From Governor Sarah Palin & Senator Hillary Clinton", counterposed Palin, played by Tina Fey, against Hillary Clinton, played by Amy Poehler.
 Fey presented Palin as a dimwit unable to understand global politics, as emphasized by the line: "I can see Russia from my house."
 Former Hewlett-Packard chief executive and McCain advisor Carly Fiorina blasted that one of the Saturday Night Live parodies of Sarah Palin in a television interview: "They were defining Hillary Clinton as very substantive and Sarah Palin as totally superficial," and an ABC News headline soon after ran, "Now the McCain Campaign's Complaining that Saturday Night Live Skit Was 'Sexist'".
-However, Palin stated that she found the skit amusing.